spacetx/slicedimage/README.rst

 tiles                dict    Yes       See Tiles_ shape                dict    Yes       Maps each non-geometric dimension to the possible number of values for that
-                                       dimension for the tiles in this `Tile Set`_. default_tile_shape   tuple   No        Default pixel dimensions of a tile, ordered as x, y. default_tile_format  string  No        Default file format of the tiles. zoom                 dict    No        See Zoom_ extras               dict    No        Additional application-specific payload.
+                                       dimension for the tiles in this `Tile Set`_. default_tile_shape   tuple   No        Default pixel dimensions of a tile, ordered as y, x. default_tile_format  string  No        Default file format of the tiles. zoom                 dict    No        See Zoom_ extras               dict    No        Additional application-specific payload.
 The vocabulary and the schema are